Skip to content

 Knowledge of your vehicle

-Having the knowledge of your vehicle is important.
-You can easily determine what type of brakes you have (disc or drum), what type of pads you need, and even whether or not you need to get new calipers.
-This means that when dealing with any potential problems, they can be solved quickly and efficiently with minimal fuss.
+Knowing your vehicle is important.
+You can easily determine what type of brakes you have (disc or drum), what type of pads you need, and even whether or not you need new calipers.
+Any potential problems can be solved quickly and efficiently with minimal fuss.

 Preparation and organization

-Make sure you have all of the necessary parts on hand before starting work.
-Don't go out to buy new calipers when yours can be easily repaired; don't waste time running back-and-forth from home base when all components are readily available at a local auto parts store such as AutoZone or O'Reilly's Automotive (or even Walmart).
+Ensure you have all the necessary parts on hand before starting work.
+Don't buy new calipers when yours can be easily repaired; don't waste time running back-and-forth from home base when all components are readily available at a local auto parts store such as AutoZone or O'Reilly's Automotive (or even Walmart).

 Out with the old, in with the new!